Emiliano Chamorro Vargas: As President of Nicaragua

-He returned to Nicaragua in 1916, and was elected president.
-His Conservative Party received US assistance in attaining power, and Chamorro later partnered with the United States.
+He returned to Nicaragua in 1916 and was elected president.
+His Conservative Party received U.S. assistance in attaining power, and Chamorro later partnered with the United States.
 During his term in office he made a concentrated effort to pay off the country's creditors.
 Running again for office in 1923, he was defeated by Carlos José Solórzano.
 In 1926, he led a successful coup to overthrow Solórzano, but his new government failed to win American support and faced a civil war, and he eventually resigned in favor of Adolfo Díaz.

 Later career

 In the following years, Chamorro served as Nicaragua's minister to several European states.
 Originally opposed to the dictatorship of Anastasio Somoza García, he eventually reached a compromise in 1950 (The Pact of the Generals), whereby the Conservative Party was granted a number of seats in the Congress.
 This, however, cost him the support of many radical members of the Conservative Party.